n7geeks/ClothesShopBankBackend/README.md

 * Clone this repository
 * Create a database called `clothes_shop_backend`
-* Import the database.sql into the database you've just created
+* Import the file `database.sql` into the database you've just created
 * Run it!